HireDale/daleydose/help-files.md

   View available user roles, including each role’s responsibilities and limitations.

 - [**About Prescription Restrictions**](/daleydose/about-prescription-restrictions)
-  View details about the prescription restriction feature, which prevents selected Prescribers from ordering specific types of medication.
+  View details about the Prescription Restriction feature, which prevents selected Prescribers from ordering specific types of medication.

 ## **WINDOW DEFINITIONS**
 View available windows and their functions in the application.